 If something happens that will alter information already reported to HMRC relating to a payment that hasn't yet been made, you might have to send another FPS to correct this information.
 For example, if you submit an FPS before the actual payday, and then make an extra payment (such as a bonus) before that payday, you'll have to submit an FPS for the extra payment.

 HMRC recognises that some small employers who pay employees weekly, fortnightly or more frequently, but only process their payroll monthly may need longer to adapt to reporting PAYE information in real time.
-HMRC has therefore agreed a relaxation of reporting arrangements for small businesses, for a short transitional period.
+HMRC has therefore agreed a temporary relaxation of reporting arrangements for small businesses, for a transitional period until April 2014.

 From April 2013, employers who choose to take advantage of this relaxation will still need to report their PAYE in real time by the last payday in the month or at the end of the tax month at the latest (a tax month always ends on the 5th of a calendar month).

 This is not a withdrawal of the requirement to report PAYE in real time.
-All employers are still required to operate PAYE in real time and HMRC expect most employers to be reporting PAYE in real time from their first payday on or after 6 April.
+All employers are still required to operate PAYE in real time and HMRC expects most employers to be reporting PAYE in real time from their first payday on or after 6 April 2013.

-HMRC recommends that employers and agents move to real time reporting as soon as possible in order to give them time to refine business processes before automated penalties are implemented.
+HMRC recommends that employers and agents move to real time reporting as soon as possible in order to give them time to adapt their business processes before automated penalties are implemented from April 2014.